MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/file-attributes.md

 <a name="BKMK_RetrievingFiles"></a>

 ## Retrieve file data
-To retrieve file data, use the following APIs.
+To retrieve file data use the following APIs.

 Web API (REST) | .NET API (SOAP)
 ------- | -------